The psychological benefits of holidays

 The best holiday souvenir is personal transformation.
 External journeys can reflect the psychological journey of self-discovery.

-Research by luxury tour operator Kuoni in 2010 revealed that people are more likely to change their job, lifestyle and even relationship after a holiday because they’d had the space to step back from their life choices.
+A 2010 study revealed people are more likely to change their job, lifestyle and even relationship after a holiday because they’d had the space to step back from their life choices.

 Observing the value other cultures place on family, friends and community makes you reflect on your own.
 When you witness people who appreciate what they have – no matter how little – you realise the stuff of experience is more important than the experience of stuff.